 Other than the classic reactions, the best part is that your class gets to have a little donut (or bagel) party too!

-Got any favorites here?
-If you try any of these out, I’m not fooling when I say that I’d love to hear how it goes!
-Hope you have a fun-filled April Fool’s Day with your class this year!
+If you do decide to show your prankster side at school this year, I’m NOT fooling when I say that I’d love to hear how it goes.
+Hope you have a fun-filled April Fool’s Day with your class!

 You must be logged in to post a comment.